oracle/docker-images/OracleHTTPServer/README.md

 ## Node Manager Password

 On the first startup of the container a random password will be generated for the Node Manager in the OHS domain.
-You can find this password in the output line:

-        NodeManager Password Auto Generated:

-If you need to find the password at a later time, grep for "password" in the Docker logs generated during the startup of the container.
+You can find this password in the container logs generated during the startup of the container.
+Look for the string:

+        ----> 'OHS' Node Manager password:

+To look at the Docker Container logs run:

+        $ docker logs --details <Container-id>

 ## Support
 Currently Oracle HTTP Server on Docker is NOT supported by Oracle.
 Use these files at your own discretion.